fantauzzi/CarND-Vehicle-Detection/README.md

  Increasing the number of HOG bins to 16 and adding color histograms to features helped, but not enough.
 Exploring the dataset, I could see that few images had the car from the perspective seen for the white car.
 Also, most dataset images were tightly cropped, not showing the entire car silhouette.
 I believe that can help limiting false positives, as the image doesn't include lane lines, curbs, signs, etc.; but it also prevents the classifier from learning the car outline, a conspicuous HOG feature.

 I decided I need a larger dataset.
-To do so, I wrote a short program to extract car images from one of Udacity's Annotated Driver datasets.
+To do so, I wrote a short program to extract car images from one of Udacity's Annotated Driver Datasets.
 This is comprised of frames taken in order by a camera; I picked images randomly among all available images, to reduce the probability that chosen images were in a tight time series.

  Writing code to extract non-car images from Udacity's dataset would have been more time consuming, I decided instead to augment the dataset already in use, adding to it a left-to-right flipped copy of every non-car image.

  With the additional images in the dataset, accuracy of validation went down from 99% to 98%, while detected cars in the heatmap were more prominent, with a stronger signal than many false positives.

 Detection still picked up recurrent false positives along the edges of the road, and in the middle of the lane, often enough for them to compete with detected cars in the heatmap.
-To get rid of them I went for hard negatives mining, identifying and adding to the dataset portions of the frame that were giving the frequent false positive.
-Below a sample from the added images.
+To get rid of them I went for hard negatives mining, identifying and adding to the dataset portions of the frame that were giving frequent false positives.
+Below a sample of the added images.

 | ![alt text][image2]| ![alt text][image3]| ![alt text][image4]|
 |:-------:|:-----------:|:--------:|